skip to main content

 Why choose Origin?

 Quality and durable materials should be a top priority when adding value to the home.
 Here at Origin Global, we offer bespoke, high-quality external bifold doors that bring timeless style and much-valued natural light into your home.
-Moreover, our bifold doors can achieve a U-values starting from only 0.87²K with triple glazing.
+Moreover, our bifold doors offer U-Values from only 0.78 W/m²K.
 At Origin, we design as well as manufacture our own products, so that when a product from Origin has been specified, you can guarantee it has exclusively been crafted by us – from sourcing right through to delivery.

-As Origin hold stock of the different glazing gaskets at Origin HQ, it means that triple glazed doors and windows can be delivered on the same lead times as double-glazed units, which can be as little as one working day on stock colour bifold doors and one week on windows.
-Read our full guide to choosing a bifold door here.
+As Origin hold stock of the different glazing gaskets at Origin HQ, it means that triple glazed doors and windows can be delivered on the same lead times as double-glazed units, which can be as little as one working day on stock colour bi-fold doors and one week on windows.
+Read the benefits of choosing a thermally efficient bifold door here.